Appearance

 Team constraints

-If desired, you can additionally limit the users who will be able to obtain seats on your instance.
+If desired, you can limit the users who will be able to obtain seats on your instance.
 This can be useful in larger organizations where Reviewable is only intended for use by a specific team or department, and you don't want other employees accidentally taking up seats that are needed for the intended users.
 (By default, any GitHub user can sign in and occupy a seat, or, for an organization-constrained license, any member of said organizations.)

 TIP